BrowserStackCE/browserstack-examples-robot/README.md

 ## Introduction

+Robot Framework is a generic open source automation framework which can be used for test automation.
+It is open and extensible and can be integrated with many tools to create powerful and flexible automation solutions.
+Robot Framework has easy syntax, utilising human-readable keywords and its capabilities can be extended by libraries implemented with Python or Java.

 This BrowserStack Example repository demonstrates a Selenium test framework written in Robot Framework with parallel testing capabilities.
 The Selenium test scripts are written for the open source [BrowserStack Demo web application](https://bstackdemo.com) ([Github](https://github.com/browserstack/browserstack-demo-app)).
 This BrowserStack Demo App is an e-commerce web application which showcases multiple real-world user scenarios.
 The app is bundled with offers data, orders data and products data that contains everything you need to start using the app and run tests out-of-the-box.

 The Selenium test tests are run on different platforms like on-prem, docker and BrowserStack using various run configurations and test capabilities.